voxel51/fiftyone/docs/source/cli/index.rst

 Installing FiftyOne automatically installs `fiftyone`, a command-line interface (CLI) for interacting with FiftyOne.
-This utility provides access to many useful features, including creating and inspecting datasets, visualizing datasets in the dashboard, exporting datasets and converting dataset formats, and downloading datasets from the FiftyOne Dataset Zoo.
+This utility provides access to many useful features, including creating and inspecting datasets, visualizing datasets in the App, exporting datasets and converting dataset formats, and downloading datasets from the FiftyOne Dataset Zoo.

 Quickstart